Our 16 Root Beer Blind Taste Test Crowned A Surprise Winner

 Info:

-Not much information availible online.
+Not much information is available online.
 “Inverted cane sugar” is listed as an ingredient.
 That insufferable because inverted sugar is just sugar melted down in water — which is necessary for any beverage, so… don’t be so dorky with your ingredient naming, Jones!
 I’m trying to rank you highly.

 Bottom Line: